margulies/gradients-workshop.github.io/content/homepage/5_registration.md

 Following is a breakdown of the approximate costs associated with the meeting this year:

-- General venue rental is approximately 50€ per person
+- General venue rental and transport from the Joigny train station is approximately 75€ per person
 - Catering for two days, including all meals, coffee/tea breaks, and evening drinks is approximately 250€ per person
 - Glamping per bed is 100€ per person
 - Indoor bed is 250€ per person